 Ubuntu lock screen is good, however, it can be annoying at times.
 If you’re not concern about security and which to turn of the lock screen, continue below to learn how to.

-To disable Ubuntu lock screen, click the system menu at the top right corner and select Setting.
+To disable screen lock on Ubuntu Linux, click the System Menu at the top right corner and select Setting.

 Then select Privacy on the left menu and show the privacy options.
 On the privacy pane, select Screen Lock